Careers in Pet Care: Job Options and Requirements

 Animal Trainer Career Outlook

-The BLS listed a median annual salary of $25,270 for animal trainers in 2012.
-At that time, the highest-paying industries for these professionals included independent performers and artists, individual and family services, professional technical services and local governments.
+The BLS listed a median annual salary of $25,320 for animal trainers in 2013.
+At that time, the highest-paying industries for these professionals included independent performers and artists, performing arts companies and the local government.

 Related to Careers in Pet Care: Job Options and Requirements